amenasse/antkube/README.md

     sudo update-ca-certificates

+Htpasswd authentication is enabled.
+The httpasswd file is expected to exist under the secret `docker-registry-secret` with the  key `htpasswd`

+Generating and storing the htpasswd secret:

+  kubectl create secret generic docker-registry-auth --from-literal=htpasswd=$(htpasswd -Bbn <username> <password>)

 A filesystem mounted on the Node (/mnt/docker-registry/<disk-uuid>) is used for storage.
 This is represented on the Kubernetes side by a PersistentVolume using the StorageClass of 'docker-registry'.
 This is currently created manually (static provisioning).
 A PersistentVolumeClaim matching this StorageClass is used as the Pods Volume.

 [Traefik]: https://rancher.com/docs/k3s/latest/en/networking/#traefik-ingress-controller